Clausen Books

 1815 First New Hampshire Bible (Walpole)

-1816 American Bible Society founded; Elias Boudinot, first president of the Continental Congress, becomes the Society’s first president; the ABS became a pioneer of American publishing with innovations such as centralized production, national distribution, steam-powered printing, machine-made paper, and in-house binding.
+1816 American Bible Society founded, and produces its first Bible, a stereotyped edition, and the first book to bear its imprint; Elias Boudinot, first president of the Continental Congress, becomes the Society’s first president; the ABS became a pioneer of American publishing with innovations such as centralized production, national distribution, steam-powered printing, machine-made paper, and in-house binding.
 The stated goal of the ABS was “a bible to every household.”
 By 1820 the Society had ten different sets of stereotype plates able to produce five different types of bibles and New Testaments.
 By 1830, 300,000 copies of the scripture were being produced yearly.
 The ABS was also one of the earliest American publishers to sell books already bound, and in keeping with its practice of providing bibles “without note or comment” this practice kept out editorial commentary, ads, the apocrypha, etc., and kept the product simple, and affordable to produce.
 By the 1860’s ABS book production was one million volumes a year.
 Note: The New York Bible Society becomes an auxiliary of the American Bible Society in 1816, but declares its independence from the ABS in 1913.

 1821 First Rhode Island Testament (Providence)